aws/aws-cdk/docs/src/apples_example.rst

 1. Create a |cdk| app

-2. Create a |LAMlong| function that gets a list of widgets with: GET /
+2. Create a |LAM| function that gets a list of widgets with: GET /

 3. Create the service that calls the |LAM| function